dorktype/LICE/README.md

 -   LICE Isn't Ceee
 -   Limitless Internal Compiler Errors
--   Lethargic Inducing C Extrapolator (You get tired of using it real fast)
 -   Lamest Implemenation of C, Ever!

 I like to think the last one suits the current status of the project